1. Babies’ brain development depends on responsive interactions with caregivers.

 - Give a name to what your child is seeing, doing or feeling.
-This will make important language connections in his brain and it will also provide words to express and use his inner world.
+This will make important language connections in their brain and it will also provide words to express and use their inner world.

 - Take turns and wait so your child has a chance to respond to what you said or pointed to.
 Try to keep the interaction going back and forth, modeling self-control and cooperation.

 - Practice endings and beginnings by signaling to your child when you are done focusing on something and are ready to move on to a new activity.

 If you are interested in learning more, you can check out the following links:

 - Center on the Developing Child at Harvard University’s resources on Serve and Return: https://developingchild.harvard.edu/science/key-concepts/serve-and-return/

 - Handout on the 5 Steps for Serve and Return Interactions: https://46y5eh11fhgw3ve3ytpwxt9r-wpengine.netdna-ssl.com/wp-content/uploads/2017/06/HCDC_FIND_ServeReturn_for_Parents_Caregivers.pdf